mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - representation -> class (image itself) (compare with instance) -> loss function (plays the key role to distinguish)
     - NCE from memory bank
     - Monte carlo sampling to get the all contrastive normalizing value for denominator
-    - proximal parameter to ensure the smoothness for the representations
+    - proximal parameter to ensure the smoothness for the representations {proximal regularization:}

 1. Sermanet, Pierre, Corey Lynch, Yevgen Chebotar, Jasmine Hsu, Eric Jang, Stefan Schaal, Sergey Levine, and Google Brain.
 "Time-contrastive networks: Self-supervised learning from video."
 In 2018 IEEE International Conference on Robotics and Automation (ICRA), pp. 1134-1141.
 IEEE, 2018.
-  - Multiple view point [same times are same, different time frames are different]
+  - Multiple view point [same times are same, different time frames are different], motion blur, viewpoint invariant
     - Regardless of the viewpoint [same time same thing , same representation]
-    - Considered images
+    - Considered images [sampling method for CL]
     - Representation is the reward
-    - TCN - a embedding
+    - TCN - a embedding {multitask embedding!}
   - imitation learning
   - PILQR for RL parts
   - Huber-style loss

 1. Lu, Jiasen, Vedanuj Goswami, Marcus Rohrbach, Devi Parikh, and Stefan Lee.
 "12-in-1: Multi-task vision and language representation learning."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 10437-10446.
 2020.
-  - MTL + Dynamic "stop and go" schedule.
+  - MTL + Dynamic "stop and go" schedule. [multi-modal representation learning]
   - ViLBERT base architecture.

 1. Misra, Ishan, and Laurens van der Maaten.
 "Self-supervised learning of pretext-invariant representations."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 6707-6717.
 2020.
-  - Pretraining method
+  - Pre-training method [algorithmic]
   - Pretext learning with transformation invariant + data augmentation invariant
   - See the loss functions
     - Tries to retain small amount of the transformation properties too !!
   - Use contrastive learning (See NCE)
       - Maximize MI
+      - Utilizes extra head on the features.
   - Motivation from predicting video frames
   - Experiment of jigsaw pretext learning
   - Hypothesis: Representation of image and its transformation should be same